 Some become volunteers after watching their spouses, siblings or close friends die and want to honor them by providing this service.
 But no matter the reason that draws volunteers to hospice work, they all say it helps keep life in perspective.

-For more information on hospice and volunteering, see the links on the next page.
+For more information on hospice and volunteering, see the links below.